+The term “ANR” shall mean ANR Pipeline Company.

+The term “Average Price” shall have the meaning described in Section 5.3.3 herein.

+The term “Bankruptcy Event” shall have the meaning described in Section 16.1 herein.

 The term “Btu” shall mean one (1) British thermal unit and shall be determined pursuant to the provisions of the applicable Transporter’s FERC Gas Tariff.

 The term “Business Day” shall mean any day except Saturday, Sunday or a Federal Reserve Bank holiday.

 The term “Central Clock Time” or “CCT” shall mean Central Standard Time (CST) except when Daylight Savings Time is in effect, when it shall mean one hour in advance of CST.
-All times referenced in this Contract shall be CCT.
+Unless otherwise noted, all times referenced in the Contract shall be CCT.

-The term “Claims” means all claims or actions, threatened or filed and whether groundless, false or fraudulent, that directly or indirectly relate to the subject matters of the indemnity, and the resulting losses, damages, expenses, attorney’s fees and court costs, whether incurred by settlement or otherwise, and whether such claims or actions are threatened or filed prior to or after the termination of this Contract.

 The terms “Commodity Charge” and “Commodity Charge Index” shall have the meanings described in Section 8.1 herein.

+The term “Confirming Party” shall mean the Party designated to prepare and forward any Transaction Confirmations to the other Party.
+Unless otherwise agreed to by the Parties, Buyer shall be the Confirming Party.

-The term “Contract” shall mean this agreement, including all exhibits attached hereto and all amendmentshereof that may be made from time to time.
+The term “Contract” shall mean the legally-binding relationship established by (i) this Master Contract and (ii) the provisions set forth in all effective Transaction Confirmations, including all exhibits attached hereto and all amendments that may be made from time to time.

-The term “Daily Contract Quantity” or “DCQ” shall mean the meaning described in Section 2.1.2.
+The term

+The term “Credit Support” shall mean an irrevocable standby letter of credit, guaranty, or other good and sufficient security of a continuing nature, satisfactory in form, issuer and amount to the receiving Party, as determined by the receiving Party in its reasonable discretion.

+The term “Credit Support Provider” shall mean any party or entity that has provided Credit Support for the obligations of a Party.

-The term The term “Daily Purchase Deficiency” shall mean the quantity of Gas referred to in Section 5.2.4 herein.
+The term “Daily Purchase Deficiency” shall mean the quantity of Gas referred to in Section 5.2.4 herein.

 The term “Daily Purchase Deficiency Charge” shall mean the charge payable by Buyer to Seller for a Daily Purchase Deficiency, as provided in Section 5.2.5.

+The term “Daily Reservation Rate” shall mean the daily price set forth in the Transaction Confirmation used in calculating the Reservation Fee, as provided in Section 7.1.

 The term “Day” shall mean a period of twenty-four (24) consecutive hours beginning at 9:00 a.m.
 Central Clock Time and ending at 9:00 a.m.
 Central Clock Time the next day.

+The term “Deficiency Pricing Point” shall mean the relevant pricing point posted by Gas Daily in Gas Daily’s Daily Price Survey, as set forth in the Transaction Confirmation.

 The term “Dekatherm” or “Dth” shall mean one million (1,000,000) Btus.

+The term “Election Deadline” shall mean the time, as specified in the Transaction Confirmation, at which Buyer’s election of the Nominated Quantity for a Day is due to Seller under a FS Transaction.

 The term “FERC” shall mean the Federal Energy Regulatory Commission or successor agency.

 The term “FERC Gas Tariff” shall mean each Transporter's tariff on file with FERC and in effect, as such tariff shall be changed and in effect, from time to time.